Digital Foreman showing a weather documentation workflow with NOAA weather context

 Modified bitumen

-The incident: A commercial roofing crew installed a large roof at 34F, below the 40F minimum.
+The incident: A commercial roofing field team installed a large roof at 34F, below the 40F minimum.
 The adhesive did not cure properly.
 Within eight months leaks developed, the warranty was voided, and the contractor had to replace the roof.

 Temperature: 34F, six degrees below minimum